veeknd/veeknd/README.md

 - 👨‍💻  Experienced in both front-end and back-end development, I am proficient in HTML, CSS, JavaScript, Bootstrap, Python, and frameworks like Flask and Django, FAST API.

--  ✨ Currently trying to explore java springboot framework.
+-  ✨ Currently trying to explore .Net CORE.

 - 🔧 Excited about learning and implementing the latest web development frameworks and tools to create cutting-edge solutions.